-When it comes to location, the highest average paycheck ($93K per year) can be spotted in the company's headquarter city of Atlanta, Ga.; Wichita, Kan. ($85K), Las Vegas, Nev. ($78K), and Phoenix, Ariz. (approximately $72K) are the next top-paying cities.
-High paychecks are not found in Baton Rouge, La.; in fact, at $56K it is one of the worst-paid cities.
-By state, the highest compensation levels appear in Georgia, where the average salary is about $94K annually.
+When it comes to location, the highest average paycheck ($90K annually) can be spotted in the company's headquarter city of Atlanta, Ga.; Las Vegas, Nev. ($85K), Wichita, Kan. (about $85K), and Omaha, Neb. (approximately $72K) are the next top-paying cities.
+At $49K, Baton Rouge, La. is home to some of the lowest pay in the country.
+U.S. pay levels are highest in the state of Georgia; salaries there average to $92K per year.

 Years of Experience